sb2bg/marionette/docs/architecture.md

 - `Control`, the harness-facing counterpart for simulator-only controls.
 - A seeded `Random` wrapper.
 - A text trace format with a version header and global event indexes.
-- `mar.run`, which executes a scenario twice and compares traces.
+- `mar.runCase`, the primary stateful scenario runner, and lower-level `mar.run` for world-only scenarios.
+Both execute a scenario twice and compare traces.
-- Run names, tags, and `RunAttribute`, which make expanded run facts replay-visible in traces and failure summaries without losing scalar value types.
+- Run names, tags, and `RunAttribute`, which make expanded run facts replay-visible in traces and failure summaries without losing scalar value types. `runAttribute` is the preferred direct constructor; `runAttributesFrom` remains available for scalar-only config structs whose field names are stable exported metadata keys.
-- `runAttributesFrom`, a small helper for deriving typed attributes from the same scalar run config struct a scenario uses.
-Field names are exported attribute keys, and runtime behavior must not depend on derived attributes.
 - `mar.Check`, a named post-scenario check hook for Phase 0 invariants.
 - `mar.runCase` and `mar.StateCheck`, which let checks inspect structured
   scenario state initialized fresh for each replay attempt.